On irreducible symplectic 4-folds numerically equivalent to $(K3)^{[2]}$: Proof of Theorem in the cases

+Let us again construct a Hironaka model of $(D,\Gamma')$.
+We assume that the support of the base locus is one point $\supp B=\{P\}$.
+Note that the other cases are simpler and we obtain the same results.
+We consider two possibilities either $\Gamma'$ is smooth or singular at $P$.

-$\bullet$ Suppose now that $d=7$.
-Then if $\Gamma'$ is smooth at $P$ the Hironaka model $\overline{D}$ is obtained as before by five successive blow-ups.
-With the notation as above, the possible singularities on $Y_D$ are Du Val singularities, rational triple points, cyclic singularities of type $\frac{1}{3}(1,1)$, $\frac{1}{4}(1,1)$, $\frac{1}{5}(1,1)$, and singularities whose minimal resolutions have exceptional curves with the following configurations: \begin{itemize} \item[] \end{itemize} In the figure ``o'' denotes a nonsingular rational curve with self-intersection equal to the number above it.
+If $\Gamma'$ is smooth at $P$ a Hironaka model $\overline{D}$ is obtained by five successive blow-ups.
+With the notation as above, the possible singularities on $Y_D$ are Du Val singularities, rational triple points, cyclic singularities of type and singularities whose minimal resolutions have exceptional curves with the following configurations: \begin{itemize} \item[] \end{itemize} In the figure ``o'' denotes a nonsingular rational curve with self-intersection equal to the number above it.
 In each case the fundamental cycle is equal to the reduced curve and the arithmetic genus is $0$.
-Thus by \cite[Thm.~3.5]{A} the singularities on $Y_D$ are rational, and we conclude as before.
+Thus by \cite[Thm.~3.5]{A} the singularities on $Y_D$ are rational.